LunaMao/High-order-laplacian-Image-enhancement/README.md

 Explore the potential of topological structure information hidden inside higher dimensional data.

+Due to the data protocal and the need of paper pubulication, the data and main function have not been uploaded yet.
+If you feel interested, please contact me directly!!!

 Key words: Unsupervised Geometric Learning, Graph-Spectral theory, Image enhancement

 [1] Fanuel, Michaël, Carlos M. Alaiz, and Johan AK Suykens.
 "Magnetic eigenmaps for community detection in directed networks."
 Physical Review E 95.2 (2017): 022302.